The information in this article applies to:

 - Use the Intensity drop-down option to control how bright the sunlight displays in 3D views.

-- Click in the Color rectangle to define the color of the light being modeled.
+- Select the Color rectangle to define the color of the light being modeled.
 The color white has the least effect on material colors and textures.